Emergency Planning Committee (LEPC)

 The LEPC is a committee mandated by Title III of the Superfund Amendments

 and Reauthorization Act of 1986.
-It is compromised of representatives
+It is comprised of representatives

 from industry, government, environmental groups and others.
 The LECP receives

 information each year from businesses storing and/or using hazardous materials

 in excess of the thresholds established by the Environmental

 Protection Agency.
 These businesses must report this information to